Saham Bank

-Overview
+History

 Société Générale began its Moroccan operations in 1913, opening branches in Casablanca and Tangier shortly after the establishment of the French protectorate in Morocco.
 In 1923, its Moroccan headquarters were moved from the rue des Consuls in Rabat to a newly constructed building on the prominent Boulevard Mohammed-V (Casablanca)|boulevard Mohammed V, designed by French architect Edmond Gourdain.
 The bank's Casablanca network expanded to 7 branches by 1939 and 22 by 1950, alongside new locations in Kenitra and Meknes.

 In 1965, SGMB took over the Moroccan operations of Société Marseillaise de Crédit and began further expansion.
 In 1971, it acquired 20% of the activities of the Société de Banque du Maghreb, the Moroccan branch of the former Crédit Foncier d'Algérie et de Tunisie.
 The remaining assets were taken over by Banque Marocaine du Commerce Extérieur (BMCE).

 In 1979, SGMB relocated its headquarters to a modern building at 55, Boulevard Abdelmoumen in Casablanca.